*Post Updated in April 2021

 Phishing attacks are done ultimately to take money away from companies and individuals by illegally extracting data from them.
 This data breach can cause enormous losses to organizations through the financial sense and loss of potential future profits as the organization would lose its reputation.

 According to research conducted by Cisco, around 53% of all attacks resulted in financial losses of more than $500,000 USD and loss in customer opportunities.
 When an organization is exposed to a data breach, it showcases to all potential customers that their data won’t be in safe hands if they do business with them.
 There have also been instances where a company’s stock price dropped after disclosing a data breach.
 The share price of companies that were hit by data breaches fell by 3.5% on average.

 With the emergence of the data regulations such as the General Data Protection Regulation (GDPR), companies that undergo data breaches are exposed to heavy fines.
 This is done to minimize lax cybersecurity that could be present in organizations.
 Companies that breach the GDPR, for example, pay a fine of 20M Euros or 4% annual turnover, whichever is greater.
 A famous example would also be Equifax’s agreement to pay $575M as a consequence of the data breach that took place in 2017.

-Since every single person who has access to any form of data is a target for phishing attempts, the responsibility to prevent breaches because of the attacks falls onto every single individual in the organization.
+Since every single person who has access to any form of data is a target for cyber phishing attempts, the responsibility to prevent breaches because of the attacks falls onto every single individual in the organization.
 Therefore, maintaining employees’ cyber awareness level is crucial to defend the company against the looming cybercrime threats.